coderdj/kodiaq/source/deployment.rst

 The connection to the master must also be defined.
 This is defined in the file src/slave/SlaveConfig.ini, which looks as follows::

-      SERVERADDR xedaq02
+      SERVERADDR reader0
       COM_PORT 2002
-      DATA_PORT 2003
+      DATA_PORT 3002
-      NAME xedaq01
+      NAME reader2
-      ID 1
+      ID 2

-This examples defines slave 'xedaq01' with ID '1' to use ports 2002 and 2003 to try to connect to the server at hostname xedaq02.
+This examples defines slave 'reader2' with ID '2' to use ports 2002 and 3002 to try to connect to the server at hostname xedaq02.
 The ports given must correspond to a detector defined in src/master/MasterConfig.ini (see below) or the slave will never be contacted by the network and will just listen perpetually.
 The server address can be an IP address or a hostname.
 The NAME should be a single unique string (any words beyond the first one are ignored).
 The ID should be a single digit between 0 and 9 and is used to uniquely identify this slave from the dispatcher.

+Note that for ourdeployment we generally assign ports such that COM_PORT is 2000+ID and DATA_PORT is 3000+ID.
+Each slave needs unique ports.

 To start the slave just run koSlave, preferably in a detached screen.
 The program will automatically scan the master and check to see if